awsdocs/amazon-ecs-developer-guide/doc_source/fargate-capacity-providers.md

 # AWS Fargate capacity providers<a name="fargate-capacity-providers"></a>

-Amazon ECS on AWS Fargate capacity providers enable you to use both Fargate and Fargate Spot capacity with your Amazon ECS tasks\.
+Amazon ECS on AWS Fargate capacity providers allow you to use both Fargate and Fargate Spot capacity with your Amazon ECS tasks\.
 For more information about capacity providers, see [Amazon ECS capacity providers](cluster-capacity-providers.md)\.

 With Fargate Spot you can run interruption tolerant Amazon ECS tasks at a discounted rate compared to the Fargate price\.
 Fargate Spot runs tasks on spare compute capacity\.
 When AWS needs the capacity back, your tasks will be interrupted with a two\-minute warning\.
 This is described in further detail below\.